 A few years ago I wrote a blog in which I made a comparison between women’s based prizes in chess tournaments to affirmative action.
-My blog was called racist by at least one person, maybe two.
+My blog was called racist by at least two people.
 At the least what I wrote was very insensitive, and it’s made me realize that just because I usually have the typical beliefs that a non racist person is supposed to have, it doesn’t mean that I’m immune from doing and saying some pretty offensive things.

 I’ve had too many overly strong opinions on whether girls should play in all-girl chess tournaments or not.
 The entire time I wrote pieces about this subject, I never stopped to realize that I have no experience in what it’s like to be a girl playing in a tournament where 90% of the players are boys.
 I hope I wouldn’t make this same mistake today.

 I think I’ve learned a lot by following a few particular people on Twitter.
 One good follow is @absurdistwords.
 His Twitter bio reads “I try to foster rational discourse on those sensitive subjects that divide us”.
 There are people out there who are making an a serious effort to educate the public on what racism or sexism looks like, and I think I’ve become less racist by following and paying attention to them.